Horst-ui/esx_nightclub/README.md

 **NOTES**

 Its based on the esx_nightclub, I took the esx_policejob and esx_jb_dj and included it.
 You schouldnt restart it while in game (the game could crash).
-When you do first stop ft_libs and then start the job.
+If you do, first stop ft_libs and then start the job.
-You add the music and the Vehicles in the Config file.
+You add the music and the Vehicles in the Config file. (ignore the german music in the Config).

+If youre not german you also have to translate the [de.lua] dont use the en.lua

 You need to add the code in /optionalneeds and /basicneeds in esx_basicneeds and esx_optionalneeds.

 Have fun with it